EzzatELshazly/Magento-installation/README.md

 ```
 > [!IMPORTANT]
 > Before you run the following command you should put your sql database data you have created before and put your domain:

+> [!IMPORTANT]
+> to create authentication keys:
+- Log in to the Commerce Marketplace https://marketplace.magento.com
+- If you don’t have an account, click Register.
+- Click your account name in the top right of the page and select My Profile.
+- Click Access Keys in the Marketplace tab.

+- Click Create a New Access Key.
+Enter a specific name for the keys and click OK.
+- New public and private keys are now associated with your account that you can click to copy.
+Save this information or keep the page open when working with your project.
+Use the Public key as your username and the Private key as your password.
+>

 ```

 bin/magento setup:install \
 --base-url=http://localhost \
 --db-host=localhost \